DominikHommer/DominikHommer/README.md

 ## 🌐 Website

 Visit my website at [dominikhommer.live](https://dominikhommer.live) for detailed information on my projects, CV, and more.
-You can also find the repository for my portfolio website [here](https://github.com/DominikHommer/MyPortfolio).
+You can also find the repository for my portfolio website [here](https://github.com/DominikHommer/MyPortfolio). (not yet optimized for mobile phone)

 ## My Projects